 FIELD DESCRIPTION EXAMPLE Active Press [SPACE BAR] to select Yes or No .
 Choose Yes and press [ENTER] to activate the schedule set.
 Yes Start Date Enter the start date when you wish the set to take effect in year - month-date format.
 Valid dates are from the present to 2036-February-5.
 2000-01-01 How Often Should this schedule set recur weekly or be used just once only?
 Press the [SPACE BAR] and then [ENTER] to select Once or Weekly .
 Both these options are mutually exclusive.
 If Once is selected, then all weekday settings are N/A .
-When Once is selected, the schedule rule deletes automatically after the scheduled time elapses.
-Once
+When Once is Once